Gentrification and Retail Churn: Theory and Evidence

 We are grateful for financial support to Harvard University, Harvard Business School, and the Star Grant Fund.
 We are grateful to Yelp for providing data.
 Hyunjin Kim provided valuable feedback on this project.
-Luca has done consulting for tech companies, including Yelp.
-The views expressed herein are those of the authors and do not necessarily reflect the views of the National Bureau of Economic Research.
+Luca has done consulting for tech companies, including Yelp, but his compensations and ability to publish are not tied to the results of this paper.
+Moszkowski gratefully acknowledges support from the National Science Foundation Graduate Research Fellowship.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation or the National Bureau of Economic Research.

 Edward L. Glaeser & Michael Luca & Erica Moszkowski, 2023.
 "Gentrification and retail churn: Theory and evidence," Regional Science and Urban Economics, .